 We visualize the outputs of our reference-free demorphing method across six morphing techniques in Figure \ref{fig:recon}.
 These techniques include both landmark-based and deep-learning-based morphs.
 The first three columns visualize the morph and the two constituent face images used to create it, while the subsequent two columns show the outputs of our method, presented in no specific order.
 We observe that the faces produced by our method are visually distinct from each other and also appear notably different from the original morph.
-Moreover, they are visually closer to their ground-truth counterparts (refer to Appendix for more images).
-To quantify this, we calculate the normalized biometric distance between the generated faces and between the generated faces and the ground truth.
-We use five well-known face biometric models and plot the distance scores across three different pairings of images: OUT1-OUT2, BF1-OUT1, and BF2-OUT2, which represent the dissimilarity between the generated outputs and between each generated output and its corresponding ground truth.
+Moreover, they are visually closer to their ground-truth counterparts.
+To quantify this, we calculate the normalized biometric {\em distance} between the generated faces and between the generated faces and the ground truth.
+We plot the distance scores across three different pairings of images: OUT1-OUT2, BF1-OUT1, and BF2-OUT2, which represent the dissimilarity between the generated outputs, and between each generated output and its corresponding ground-truth.
 We plot the distance distribution for all datasets across all FR models in Figure \ref{fig:similarity-dis}.
 We observe an overall OUT1-OUT2 biometric distance of 0.4380, indicating a quantifiable difference in the output faces.
 Note that we use cosine distance rather than similarity to quantify results.
 This choice helps us intuitively explain \textit{morph-replication} because a greater distance indicates that the generated faces are more distinguishable from each other.
 For BF1-OUT1, we observe a distance of 0.3992, and for BF2-OUT2, a distance of 0.4025.
 Note that the distance scores between outputs and their respective ground-truth face images fall well below the threshold used in several biometric systems \cite{ref82,ref83}.
 Our method successfully learns to distinguish features from the base image, such as hair (Rows 1 and 3), skin color, and subtle details like eyebrows and facial hair.
 Finally, we compute the True Match Rate (TMR) of the output subjects at various False Match Rate (FMR) thresholds and present the results in Table \ref{tab:performance_comparison}.
 Our method achieves an average TMR of 93.86\% on the AMSL dataset.
 The corresponding TMR values on the OpenCV, StyleGAN, WebMorph, FaceMorph, and MorDiff datasets are 93.99\%, 58.92\%, 89.87\%, 94.39\%, and 93.75\%, respectively.
-We also evaluate the quality of images generated by our method using various image-quality assessment (IQA) metrics, as shown in Table \ref{tab:IQA}.
-Our method achieves an average FID \cite{ref84} of 0.4284 across all datasets, with corresponding averages of 0.61 for SSIM \cite{ssim}, 0.24 for LPIPS \cite{lpips}, and 18.02 for PSNR, demonstrating the visual realism of the outputs from our method.
-We also observe that ArcFace performs consistently across all datasets in the presence of visual artefacts generated during demorphing compared to other FRS which is consistent with \cite{ref51}.
+We also evaluate the quality of images generated by our method using various image quality assessment (IQA) metrics, as shown in Table \ref{tab:IQA}.
+Our method achieves an average FID \cite{ref84} of 0.4284 across all datasets, with corresponding averages of 0.61 for SSIM \cite{ssim}, 0.24 for LPIPS \cite{lpips}, and 18.02 for PSNR, demonstrating the visual realism of the outputs produced by our method.
+We also observe that ArcFace performs consistently across all datasets - despite the presence of visual artifacts generated during demorphing - compared to other face models, which is in line with \cite{ref51}.